mcomunita/tonetwist-afx-dataset/README.md

 We assume you are knowleageable enough to know how to do it properly and we do not aim to verify new contributions, but here's some tips:
 - together with the dry inputs we included an Audacity project that can be used to set input/output levels and record everything in 1 step (see README file included with the data for further details)
-- with analog effects always use an insulated and filtered PSU (e.g., [https://www.thomann.de/gb/harley_benton_powerplant_iso_5_pro.htm](https://www.thomann.de/gb/harley_benton_powerplant_iso_5_pro.htm)) to prevent excessive noise and hum, especially if you are recording high gain effects.
+- always use an insulated and filtered PSU (e.g., [https://www.thomann.de/gb/harley_benton_powerplant_iso_5_pro.htm](https://www.thomann.de/gb/harley_benton_powerplant_iso_5_pro.htm)) to prevent excessive noise and hum, especially if you are recording high gain effects.
 - before recording, make sure there is no clipping happening anywhere in the chain.
 - make sure you are not driving an effect too much (i.e., unrealistically high output from your audio interface into the effect)
 - as well as not enough (i.e., unrealistically low output from your audio interface into the effect)